 The injection of the cellular product is most often performed with intravenous administration.
 Perilymphatic administration, which provides stabilization for a longer period of action of the cellular material, is offered, too.
 Additionally, the administration to the affected organs takes place.

 The doctor will choose the method of administration of the cellular drug specifically for you.
-The number of injections will depend on the degree of morbidity — usually from 2 to 5 injections, on average 3.
+The number of injections will depend on the degree of disease progress — usually from 2 to 5 injections, on average 3.

-Depending on the doctor's recommendations and the course of the disease, re-administration may be prescribed.
+Depending on the doctor's recommendations and the patient's condition, re-administration may be prescribed.
 If the patient has stabilized and is compensated for the next few years, there is no need for an additional injection.
 Still, for those who return decompensated, the cell drug's re-injections are prescribed regularly, depending on the situation.

-Medical assessment report and weakening of the basic treatment
+8. Medical report and reducing of the basic treatment

-You will be provided with a medical assessment report that states the diagnosis, the examination results (clinical, laboratory, and instrumental), the treatment process, and further recommendations.
+You will be provided with a medical report that states the diagnosis, the results of the diagnostic (clinical, laboratory, and instrumental), the treatment process, and further recommendations.
 The doctor will examine you, select the necessary treatment, or adjust the one prescribed to you at the time of arrival at the clinic.

 Throughout the program, you will have a personal manager who will ensure the best communication between you and the clinic.
 After treatment, our patients are advised to maintain contact with us.
 We'll ask you to fill out a questionnaire in 3 and 6 months after the treatment to evaluate the progress and answer all questions.